 Here are 10 facts to consider this Women’s History Month:

-3. Women-owned businesses, or firms, were 24.7% of all firms in Hawaii — the most of any state.
+3. Women-owned businesses were 24.7% of all businesses in Hawaii — the most of any state.
 Virginia had the second most, with women owning 23.7% of all businesses in 2018.
 California had the most businesses owned by women (149,927), but due to the large number of firms in the state overall, it’s not among the top 10 states for businesses owned by women by percentage.